cscorley/dissertation/chapters/2_related/2_tr_models.md

 $C_{ij}$ is the weight of the $i$th term in the $j$th document in the corpus
 $C$.

-To search in the VSM, we transform a query document $q$ (i.e., any document of interest) into a vector of term weights.
-Then, we perform pairwise comparisons of this document to each document in the index.
-We can use any vector-based measurement metric, such as cosine similarity, during the pairwise comparisons to measure the query document similarity.
+To search in the VSM, I transform a query document $q$ (i.e., any document of interest) into a vector of term weights.
+Then, I perform pairwise comparisons of this document to each document in the index.
+I can use any vector-based measurement metric, such as cosine similarity, during the pairwise comparisons to measure the query document similarity.
 Documents in the index are then ranked according to how similar they are to the query document.